Mbed-TLS/mbedtls/README.md

 Switching build modes in CMake is simple.
 For debug mode, enter at the command line:

-    cmake -D CMAKE_BUILD_TYPE=Debug .
+    cmake -D CMAKE_BUILD_TYPE=Debug /path/to/mbedtls_source

 To list other available CMake options, use:

     cmake -LH

+Note that, with CMake, you can't adjust the compiler of compiler after the initial invocation of cmake.
+This means that `CC=your_cc make` and `make CC=your_cc` will *not* work (similarly with `CFLAGS` and other variables).
+These variables need to be adjusted when invoking cmake for the first time, for example:

+    CC=your_cc cmake /path/to/mbedtls_source

+If you already invoked cmake and want to change those settings, you need to remove the build directory and create it again.

+Note that it is possible to build in-place; this will however overwrite the provided Makefiles (see `scripts/tmp_ignore_makefiles.sh` if you want to prevent `git status` from showing them as modified).
+In order to do so, from the Mbed TLS source directory, use:

+    cmake .
+    make

-Note that, with CMake, if you want to change the compiler or its options after you already ran CMake, you need to clear its cache first, e.g. (using GNU find):
+If you want to change `CC` or `CFLAGS` afterwards, you will need to remove the CMake cache.
+This can be done with the following command using GNU find:

     find . -iname '*cmake*' -not -name CMakeLists.txt -exec rm -rf {} +

+You can not make the desired change:

-    CC=gcc CFLAGS='-fstack-protector-strong -Wa,--noexecstack' cmake .
+    CC=your_cc cmake .
+    make

 ### Microsoft Visual Studio